-- The FireWall defines five modes to execute embedded software: - Supervisor - Non-supervisor - The different modes provide restricted access priveleges to the meories, and to the MCU perhiperal registers. - If a protected address is accessed by the non-supervisor software, a security interrupt is invoked.
+- The FireWall defines the following modes to execute embedded software: - Supervisor - Non-supervisor mode - The different modes provide restricted access priveledges to the memories, and to the MCU peripheral registers. - In case of illegal access performed by the embedded software, a security interrupt is invoked.